samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Delete a Spot
+## Delete a Property

-Deletes an existing spot.
+Deletes an existing property.

 * Require Authentication: true
 * Require proper authorization: Property must belong to the current user